LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 }
 ```

-* As you can see from the above you can have full control on the style of the button by editing its keys i.e bold, size, color etc. For more information about the style rules defined for basic elements, refer [here](rich-messaging-styling.html).
+As you can see from the above you have full control on the style of the button by editing the relevant keys, e.g bold, size, color etc. For more information about the style rules defined for basic elements, refer to [this document](rich-messaging-styling.html).

-* The design of your post survey including its quick replies and buttons styles is fully adjustable via the Bot Studio.
-Please refer [here](https://s3-eu-west-1.amazonaws.com/ce-sr/botstudio/Conversation+Survey+-+Configuration+Guide.pdf) for more information.
+The design of your post survey, including its quick replies and button styles, is fully adjustable via the Bot Studio.
+Please refer to [this document](https://s3-eu-west-1.amazonaws.com/ce-sr/botstudio/Conversation+Survey+-+Configuration+Guide.pdf) for more information.

 ![bot-studio-design-button](img/bot_studio_design_button.png)

-### Step 13 - Consumer responds on the Post Survey
+### Step 13 - Consumer Responds on the Post Survey

-After the Post Conversation Survey appears on your custom window the consumer can choose as per the above example one of the quick replies which are actionable buttons.
+After the Post Conversation Survey appears on your custom window, the consumer can choose as per the above example one of the quick reply items which are actionable buttons.

-Assuming the consumer just clicked the first button then two requests should be sent to LiveEngage:
+Assuming the consumer just clicked the first button, two requests should be sent to LiveEngage:

-(1) One request should contain the 'ACTION' (used in conjunction with metadata to reply on structured content sent by the Agent)
+One request should contain the 'ACTION' (used in conjunction with metadata to reply on structured content sent by the Agent):

 ```json
 {